 - 80% of your time should be spent on promoting that content through your various social channels (getting your content featured and shared)

-Creating hyper relevant content that your members and potential members are searching for online to solve their problems will give you credibility as an expert.
-Then, you have earned the right to talk about your solution to that problem.
+Creating hyper relevant content that addresses your members’ (and potential members’) needs gives you credibility as an expert.
+Then, you earn the right to talk about your solution to that problem.
 You build awareness for your credit union, credibility within your market, and add value.

 Adding value to your members is the best way to market your business in today’s world.